bobby-home/bobby-home/raspberrypi_central/readme.md

 ### SSH Keys
 I suggest you (strongly recommend), to activate SSH connexion with ssh keys.
 That can be done easily by the `keys.sh` script that will:
-- generate a key pairs
+- generate a key pair (ed25519)
 - send them on the rpi by ssh login@pi (you'll be asked the login & pi).
 - create your ~/.ssh/config for you if you want to, so you can easily connect to your rpi by doing `ssh user@hostname`.
 The hostname will be asked.

 This script is not bullet proof, this is my simple use case, how I create my keys.
 Simple but effective.

+Not that I also use this scrit to setup ssh on my servers on my day to day basis.